wennycai/ENA/README.md

 The source code of our algorithms distributed in different folders.
 Here we give a brief description.

 * Pairings: relic-master/src/pp  en_**.c
-* Scalar Multiplication: relic-master/src/ep/  scalmul_**.c
-* Main function of benchmark: relic-master/bench/  elgmain_**.c scalmul_**.c
+* Main function of benchmark: relic-master/bench/  elgmain_**.c
 * Some other functions: relic-master/src/fpx  tool.c

 Notice that the file whose filename contains "tw" represents the computation is on the twisted curves.